Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Chavez, Robert S. and Heatherton, Todd F., "Multimodal Frontostriatal Connectivity Underlies Individual Differences in Self-Esteem" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3805.